 General Public Waste

-Waste will be collected from the public bins within the site by the FM team.
+Waste will be collected from any public litter bins within the site by the FM team.
 The FM team will check all bins within the vicinity every at discrete periods over the day to be emptied as necessary within that time.

+Litterbins should be located in relation to pedestrian flows and consideration taken to the prevailing wind direction

 Public areas such as seating, pathways and green space will be monitored throughout the day and cleaned by the FM team.